Using Impasto Medium to Create Three Dimensional Effects

-Step 3: Once the tape is applied I use an Excel knife to cut out various shapes, It is important to use a sharp exacto knife and a heavweight canvas, otherwise you risk cutting right through the canvas.
+Step 3: Once the tape is applied I use an Excel knife to cut out various shapes.
+It is important to use a sharp Exacto knife and a heavyweight canvas, otherwise you risk cutting right through the canvas.

 Step 4: Once the tape is prepared, I use a palette knife and begin applying the impasto mixture.
 I like to use alot of the mixture, the impasto medium can hold peaks of about an inch.
 One applied you can use the knife to smooth out the mixture, or you can leave rough or even add some textured details when the mixture is still wet.

 Step 5: When the mixture is still wet begin lifting the layers of tape off.
 Be sure to lift the layers by the outer layer first, otherwise you risk lifting all the layers at one and creating a mess.

 When complete the Impasto mixture will take about 24 hours to fully dry.
 During this drying period you can add texture and subtly shape the peaks.
 Once dried, the peaks can be painted over just as if they were another layer of paint.